CatalaniCD/computer_science/6. operating_systems/readme.md

 ### [Bash : Unix shell and command language](https://github.com/CatalaniCD/computer_science/tree/main/6.%20operating_systems/bash)

-An operating system (OS) is system software that manages computer hardware, software resources, and provides common services for computer programs.
+An operating system (OS) is **system software that manages computer hardware, software resources, and provides common services for computer programs**.

-Time-sharing operating systems schedule tasks for efficient use of the system and may also include accounting software for cost allocation of processor time, mass storage, printing, and other resources.
+Time-sharing operating systems **schedule tasks for efficient use of the system** and may also include accounting software for cost allocation of processor time, mass storage, printing, and other resources.

-For hardware functions such as input and output and memory allocation, the operating system acts as an intermediary between programs and the computer hardware, although the application code is usually executed directly by the hardware and frequently makes system calls to an OS function or is interrupted by it.
+For hardware functions such as input and output and memory allocation, the operating system acts as an **intermediary between programs and the computer hardware**, although the application code is usually executed directly by the hardware and frequently makes system calls to an OS function or is interrupted by it.
 Operating systems are found on many devices that contain a computer – from cellular phones and video game consoles to web servers and supercomputers.

 Some operating systems require installation or may come pre-installed with purchased computers (OEM-installation), whereas others may run directly from media (i.e. live CD) or flash memory (i.e. USB stick).